Why Floaties Won’t Prevent Drowning (And What Helps) - Baby Chick

 6. Don’t Get Distracted

 When your children are in the pool, don’t have anything around you that could distract you.
-Playing cards, chatting with a friend, and especially your phone, which we so mindlessly get distracted by so quickly.
+Avoid distractions like phones, conversations, or other activities when your child is in the water.
 If you are with a group, you can take turns designating one responsible adult to have their full attention on the pool for 15-20 minute shifts, so no one gets tired, and everyone has a chance.

 7. Remove Temptation